 If you have any questions, you may write, phone, visit, or e-mail the library archivist.
 Visitors interested in seeing the archives office are welcome, but it is advised to contact the library archivist first.
-Donations of documents, photographs, memorabilia, and other items related to the history of Glenville State College and the surrounding area are welcome with the understanding that they may be used for educational purposes.
+Donations of documents, photographs, memorabilia, and other items related to the history of Glenville State University and the surrounding area are welcome with the understanding that they may be used for educational purposes.

 Robert F. Kidd Library